 After spending years as a newspaper and radio reporter and magazine writer, I needed a change.
-My husband and I operated a small bed and breakfast inn in a big old Victorian in Southern Vermont for more years than I want to count, and as you can imagine, I have spent a lot of time in the kitchen, much of it looking for ways to save some of that time while still offering something memorable to my guests.
+So, my husband and I operated a small bed and breakfast inn in a big old Victorian in Southern Vermont for more years than I want to count, and as you can imagine, I have spent a lot of time in the kitchen, much of it looking for ways to save some of that time while still offering something memorable to my guests.

 This also freed me to help produce local music concerts and festivals in our areas, including the popular Roots on the River Music Festival which finished it run in 2019.
 We have been blessed to have many wonderful singers and singer/songwriters stay at our humble inn, and a few who have performed here.

 We were among the first Green Hotels in the state, and member of the Vermont Fresh Network.
 We are now open only for special events, cooking classes, and a little catering to keep things interesting.
 I write a food column, Memorable Meals, for our local newspaper, focusing on local foods and products from our fabulous southern Vermont farms, everything seasonal and delicious.

 “She taught me how to spin gold out of straw, and for that I will be eternally grateful.”